 - Students transferring with more than 30 credits from another institution or who are not first-year students do not receive midterm grades.

-- Only if the student has given his/her parents Banweb guest access.
+- Only if the student has given their parents Banweb guest access.

-- We are glad to help whatever way we can, but we prefer that the student share the specifics of his/her performance with the parent or guardian.
+- We are glad to help whatever way we can, but we prefer that the student share the specifics of their performance with the parent or guardian.

 - We do not have access to a student's daily attendance or daily/weekly performance grades in courses; only individual instructors have that information.